ZihanWang314/dump-to-gpt/README.md

 - Regularly use GPT for coding help or project overviews.
 - Want a lightweight, no-fuss solution to work with GPT faster.

-## 🤝 Contributing

-Got ideas?
-Found a bug?
-Open an issue or pull request – contributions are always welcome!

 ## 📢 Stay in Touch!

 This tool is part of **AI-wrench**, a series of simple tools to boost AI engineering productivity.
 Follow for more at [AI-wrench on GitHub](http://www.github.com/zihanwang314/AI-wrench)!
+You can create a github issue or contact [Zihan Wang](zihanwang314.github.io) if you need help on running code or have any suggestions.

 ---